miduku/bounce-algorithm/README.md

 ## Mockups

 As this algorithm works best in its animated form coming up with possible real life implementations seemed rather difficult but not impossible.
-The following list, with its corresponding images bellow, shows some ideas of of such implementations:
+The following list, with its corresponding images bellow, shows some ideas of such implementations:

 1. Animated CD-Cover with LED Display (animated mockup)
 2. Animated art pieces with LED Display on the wall (animated mockup)